UN atomic watchdog: Iran still in violation of nuclear deal

 In the current report it repeated that Iran had installed “up to 33” of the IR-6 centrifuges, but said 11 have now been tested, and that “technical discussions in relation to the IR-6 centrifuges are ongoing.”

-David Rising contributed to this report from Berlin.
+David Rising in Berlin, and Lorne Cook in Brussels, contributed to this report.